Frequently Asked Questions (FAQ)

 A: No. Applicants should make every effort to see that their application is in the department and complete by the due date.
 After the due date, applications are sent out to the clinical faculty for review.
-Late applications are at a severe disadvantage.
+Applications submitted after the due date will not be reviewed.

-Q: What if my application is incomplete on the due date?
+Q: What if my application is submitted but is incomplete on the due date?